JUUL Nicotine Addiction Lawsuit

 Has your child developed a nicotine addiction or suffered other injuries after using JUUL vaping products/e-cigarettes?

 You may be eligible to seek compensation from the manufacturer for damages, such as medical expenses and pain and suffering.
 TSR Injury Law’s Bloomington defective product lawyers are currently investigating claims against JUUL from those injured by its vaping devices.
 There have been numerous reports to the U.S. Food and Drug Administration (FDA) of teenagers and young adults becoming addicted to nicotine and suffering nicotine poisoning after using JUUL and other e-cigarettes.

-TSR Injury Law has been representing Minnesota injury victims for more than 20 years and has recovered more than $150 million on behalf of our clients.
+TSR Injury Law has been representing Minnesota injury victims for more than 20 years and has recovered $300 million on behalf of our clients.
 Partners Steve Terry and Nate Bjerke are both members of the Top 100 National Trial Lawyer’s Association.
 TSR may also consult with other national firms depending on where the injury occurred.

 The consultation with our attorneys is free of charge and there is no obligation to take legal action if you have a case.
 Our attorneys do not get paid unless you do first.

 Call TSR Injury Law to discuss a possible JUUL lawsuit: (612) TSR-TIME.
 We are ready to take your call 24/7.